dancardella/Stat_Arb_EDA_Regression/Regression_Assignment.md

 2. **Data Science Specific** - Proceed with data analytics, machine learning and regression techniques to build analysis

-PART2: Linear Regression
-Used linear regression to look at an interesting question related to statistical arbitrage.

-## Initial Data Cleaning Approach and Exploratory Findings
+## PART2: LINEEAR REGRESSION- Initial Data Cleaning Approach and Exploratory Findings

 I downloaded selected stock prices from Yahoo Finance website using an R script.
 I then used Python to compile the following features: 'market_cap', 'editda','day_prior_dr','comp_cor' and 'normalized stock volume'.